Senior Curator - Global Africa

 Ph.D., Cultural Anthropology, University of Turin, Italy, 2002

 Dr. Silvia Forni is Senior Curator of Global Africa in the ROM’s Department of Art & Culture.
 She oversees the large African collection, and is responsible for the permanent and rotating display of African artworks in the Shreyas and Mina Ajmera Gallery of Africa, the Americas and the Asia Pacific.
 She is also Assistant Professor of anthropology at the University of Toronto where she teaches Anthropology of Material Culture, Ethnography of Africa and Anthropology of Art.

 Silvia's interest in African art concompasses both historical and contemporary works.
 Her research focuses on the significance of art objects and material culture both in local contexts and as part of exchange networks.
 She is interested in the tensions, dynamics, and feedbacks that inspire contemporary creators in Africa and the way art challenges the way Africa has been constructed in the Western imagination.
 Her interests have brought her to the Ndop Plain (North West Province - Cameroon) to explore pottery production and supported her participation in cooperative projects and research in various African countries including Kenya, Zimbabwe, Senegal and Ghana.
-Currently her main research focus is on the circulation and interpretation – both in scholarship and museum displays - of 20th century African art.
-In her latest fieldwork in Cameroon, Dr. Forni has been researching the production and marketing of “traditional” African artworks produced since the second half of the 20th century and focusing on the important role of African dealers in the international trade of African art and their contributions to the shaping of collections and knowledge.
+Her recent research focus is on the circulation and interpretation – both in scholarship and museum displays - of 20th century African art.
+In Cameroon, Dr. Forni has been researching the production and marketing of “traditional” African artworks produced since the second half of the 20th century and focusing on the important role of African dealers in the international trade of African art and their contributions to the shaping of collections and knowledge.
 In Ghana, she has been investigating the production, meaning, performance, and circulation of the insignia of the Asafo companies of the Fante people.

 with Christopher Steiner eds.
 Africa in the Market.
 20th Century art from the Amrad African Art Collection.
 Toronto: Royal Ontario Museum.
 2015.
 195 pp. - Awarded the Arnold Rubin Outstanding Publication Award from the Art Council of the African Studies Association in 2017

 Articles and book chapters